-A dense lineament pattern is mapped out as shown on Figure 11a.
+A dense lineament pattern is mapped out as shown in Figure 12a.
 ENE lineaments are dominant at central part of the area while northerly striking faults and fractures are concentrated on the southern and northern part of the dome.
-A contour map of fault and fracture density (FFD), defined as the total length of lineaments per unit area, was constructed for the area (Figure 11b).
+A contour map of fault and fracture density (FFD), defined as the total length of lineaments per unit area, was constructed for the area (Figure 12b).